Government LinkBusiness LinkResidents LinkTourism LinkServices Link

 How do I apply for a Child Performer Permit?

-An application form can be found on the web site at www.manitoba.ca/labour/standards/forms.html or by contacting the Employment Standards Branch.
-The completed form can be taken, mailed, or faxed to the Employment Standards Branch office.
+Download an application form from the website at www.manitoba.ca/labour/standards/forms.html or contact Employment Standards.
+The completed form can be dropped off, mailed, or faxed to the Employment Standards office.

 The Child Performer Permit application will not proceed unless the talent agency promoting the child is licensed with Employment Standards.